Towards CausalGPT: A Multi-Agent Approach for Faithful Knowledge Reasoning via Promoting Causal Consistency in LLMs: Causal-consistency Chain-of-Thought

 \subsection{Multi-agent Cooperation for Causal Consistency}

-The entire structure of CaCo-CoT is detailed in Alg. \ref{alg:1}.
-Here, $\mathbb{R}$ and $\mathbb{E}$ represent collections of \textit{reasoner} agents and \textit{causal evaluator} agents respectively.
-The variable $\mathbb{S}$ denotes the list of solutions generated by the agents, with $\mathbb{A}$ being the corresponding answer list.
-The index $j$ denotes the top-ranking index, the corresponding answer of which holds the highest probability, i.e., $Pr(A_j)$, within the answer list $\mathbb{A}$.
+The entire structure of CaCo-CoT is characterized by a recurrent process of reasoning and evaluation for a higher-level faithfulness.
+As discussed in the preceding two sub-sections, the reasoning stage is to elicit \textit{reasoner} agent's reasoning based on human-like causality.
+The subsequent evaluation stage serves to evaluate top-ranked reasoning chains from \textit{reasoners} based on causal consistency, potentially eliminating factual mistakes and inferential errors.

+In the first round, the algorithm enters the reasoning stage, in which $\{\textbf{R}_1, \ldots, \textbf{R}_{n}\}$ parallelly generate reasoning chain $O_i$ for the question $Q$, where $n$ is the number of \textit{reasoners}.
+The answer implied by $O_i$ is denoted as $a^\textbf{R}_i$.
+If the probability of the top-1 answer in the answer pool, $P(a^\textbf{R}_\text{top1})$, exceeds a threshold $h_0$, such as $50\%$, we assume a consensus among the majority of \textit{reasoner} agents.
+According to whether a consensus between \textit{reasoners} is achieved, the evaluation stage may slightly differ.

-If $Pr(A_j)$ exceeds a threshold $th_0$, such as $50\%$, we infer a consensus among the majority of \textit{reasoner} agents.
-In this case, a single \textit{causal evaluator} agent is introduced to examine a solution $S_j$, sampled from those corresponding to the answer $A_j$, with a different counterfactual answer $A_j^k$ to challenge $A_j$.
-The \textit{causal evaluator} agent then generates a potentially revised answer $A_j$ after assessing $S_j$.
-If the \textit{evaluator} agrees with $A_j$, i.e., $A^e_j == A_j$, we accept $A_j$ as the final choice.
+In this stage, if there is a consensus, an \textit{evaluator} agent $\textbf{E}$ examines only a reasoning chain $O_\text{top1}$ randomly sampled from these chains corresponding to the answer $a^\textbf{R}_\text{top1}$.
+To carry out the counterfactual evaluation, the \textit{evaluator} is provided with an answer $a^* \neq a^\textbf{R}_\text{top1}$ randomly sampled from the answer pool.
+The \textit{evaluator} agent finally returns a modified answer $a^\textbf{E}$.
+If the \textit{evaluator} agrees with $O_\text{top1}$, i.e., $a^\textbf{R}_\text{top1} = a^\textbf{E}$, the algorithm of CaCo-CoT accepts $a^\textbf{E}$ as the final choice.
+Otherwise, the algorithm proceeds recurrently.